CloudLabsAI-Azure/sql-in-fabric-ai-embeddings-workshop/docs/exercise2.md

 1. Then, click the **Run** button to execute the SQL query and view the results.

-1. An error message should appear at the bottom of the page in the **Messages** pane, stating: **"Msg 102, Level 15, State 1, Line 4, Incorrect syntax near 'C'."**
+1. An error message should appear at the bottom of the page in the **Messages** pane, stating: **"Msg 102, Level 15, State 1, Line 4, Incorrect syntax near 'C'."** which is expected.

     ![](../images/ex2-46.png)